 Criteria JORC Code explanation Commentary Estimation and modelling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
 The assumptions made regarding recovery of by-products.
 Estimation of deleterious elements or other non-grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
+Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
-Description of basis for using or not using grade cutting or capping.
+Description of how the geological interpretation was used to control the resource estimates.
+Discussion of basis for using or not using grade cutting or capping.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
-The present estimates are based on grade domains controlling the interpolations into block estimates.
-Block sizes used are 50m East x 50m West x 3m elevation.
+50m West x 3m elevation.
 Estimation of block values used Multi Indicator Kriging (MIK).
-Mineralisation surfaces were derived around an 80ppm U3O8 minimum value.
+Mineralisation surfaces were derived around an 80ppm eU3O8 minimum value.
 As the estimate was based on MIK no grade capping was applied.
 The MIK estimate was based on a total of 14 indicator bin values representing 10% probability increments up to 70% then 5% increments to 95% then 97% and 99% in order to more reasonably model the high-grade component of the dataset.
 Directional variograms based on 14 indicator bins are used in the current estimates.
-A maximum search distance of 100m x 100m x 5.2m was used within the estimate.
-Panel proportions were limited by the modelled basement profile as any basement hosted mineralisation is not considered for processing.
-Block validation was done using qualitative drill hole displays over block estimates.
-The current block estimate throughout correlates well with composited eU3O8 GT (Grade-Thickness) data.
-No correction for water was made other than any that may have been applied during the calculation of downhole equivalent uranium values.
-A block support correction was applied to the MIK estimate to derive final block proportions and grades.
-This correction value adjusts the tonnes and grade for each panel based on the likely mining and grade control parameters.
-The general progression of this process is to increase overall tonnes and reduce overall grades.
-Final smu sizes were set at 4m x 4m x 3m with a target grade control spacing of 4m x 4m x 1m.
+A maximum search distance of 200m x 200m x 10.4m was used within